22 Fun Things to Do in Edinburgh on a Rainy Day

 The exhibits include art and design, science, Scottish history, nature, cultures worldwide, technology, and more.

-As a bonus, if the rain clears up, there is an accessible roof terrace with truly amazing views of the city.
+As a bonus, if the rain clears up, there is an accessible roof terrace with truly amazing city views.

 Edinburgh Castle House Tops Edinburgh Old Town Views From National Museum